redcurry/LearningFSharp/StylishFSharp/notes.md

 ## Ch.
 10: Asyrchronous and Parallel Programming

+Tip: Write the program as synchronous, and then convert the relevant parts to asynchronous.

 The `function` keyword may be used to create a pattern matching function:

     let isOk = function